nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Configure devices

 Scanning devices, check in and call waiting boards etc are configured.
-This is usually completed by the Clinical Support Unit (CSU)
+This is usually completed by the GP IT delivery partner (such as a Commissioning Support Unit)

 ### Hardware replacement